scaredos/cfresearch/README.md

 > My Wesbite: https://projectkyros.com/ (DDoS Protected VPN)

+## Updated (Privacy Pass)
+Previously, Privacy Pass was abused to bypass the Captcha page for CloudFlare.
+CloudFlare noticed the issue and cleared the issue for Privacy Pass abuse.

 ## Update (CloudFlare Captcha & JS Challenge)
 As of 12/06/2019, nobody has a working CloudFlare UAM or Captcha Bypass
+Update: Working CloudFlare UAM as of 1/05/2020

 CloudFlare recently updated their Captcha, the new URI is `?__cf_chl_captcha_tk__=GENERATED_TOKEN`.